A few days ago I found an interesting tweet: the posted code runs faster on Java, rather than on Go.

 }

 It doesn’t.
 The code took 4.7 min on release mode, and a whopping 9.93 min on debug mode.
 Just like any developer thought, it probably performs a little bit better if we skip the debugging codes.
-Except, it doesn’t.
-The code doesn’t perform any better.
-It runs more-less as similar as the one with the debugging code.
-So I leave it for a while since I was in the middle of work, waiting for the build pipeline to finish.
+Except, it didn’t.
+The code didn’t perform any better.
+It ran more or less similar to the one that had the debugging code added.
+So I left it for a while since I was in the middle of work, waiting for the build pipeline to finish.

 After a while, the OP posted the root cause of why the Java code “runs” faster than Go code.